TU-Berlin-DIMA/Condor/README.md

 ```

 ### Writing your first Condor Job:
-You can use the ```java de.tub.dima.condor.demo``` package to write and compile your first Condor Synopsis-based Streaming Job.
+You can use the `de.tub.dima.condor.demo` package to write and compile your first Condor Synopsis-based Streaming Job.
 Just set up the SynopsisBasedStreamingJob main class and run it on your favorite IDE.

 Alternatively is possible to compile the job to a jar file with maven and submit it as a streaming job to a Flink cluster: